dverdin/writings/2018-Hackathon-report.md

 ## Desirable future application design

- - all the code should be testable, with both unit tests on modules and functional tests on features
+ - **all the code should be testable**, with both unit tests on modules and functional tests on features
- - the code should expose several interfaces: REST, web, CLI, mail.
+ - **the code should expose several interfaces**: REST, web, CLI, mail.
 SOAP could be deprecated once a REST interface implements at least the same set of features.
- - all Sympa executables (being daemons, web process or command line) should make use of a business object layer which should be independant from the persistance layer.
+ - all Sympa executables (being daemons, web process or command line) should make use of a **business object layer** which should be independant from the **persistance layer**.
  - Reminder: during last year hackathon, we already agreed on using the following technologies:
    - [Dancer2](https://metacpan.org/pod/Dancer2) for the REST API implementation,
    - [OpenAPI](https://github.com/OAI/OpenAPI-Specification) for the REST API specification,
    - [DBIx::Class](https://metacpan.org/pod/DBIx::Class) for Sympa database backend management and access.

 ## Sympa 7.0 target and methods of development